stanbar/FDKG/docs/Registration Protocol.md

-Our protocol is a combination of [[@schoenmakersLectureNotesCryptographic2018]] and [[@haoAnonymousVotingTworound2010]].
+Our protocol is a combination of [[@schoenmakersLectureNotesCryptographic2018]] and [[@haoAnonymousVotingTworound2010]]().
-For the threshold 3-round voting scheme we use the technique described in [[@schoenmakersLectureNotesCryptographic2018]] section 7.1 Electronic Voting; however, we use elliptic-curves, zkSNARK proofs, and multi-candidates settings.
+For the threshold 4-round voting scheme we use the technique described in [[@schoenmakersLectureNotesCryptographic2018]] ([link, section 7.1 Electronic Voting, page 78](https://www.win.tue.nl/~berry/CryptographicProtocols/LectureNotes.pdf)); however, we use elliptic-curves, zkSNARK proofs, multi-candidates settings, and introduce one more round for registration of participants.
-For multi-candidates, we use the technique described in [[@haoAnonymousVotingTworound2010]].
+For multi-candidates, we use the technique described in [[@haoAnonymousVotingTworound2010]] ([link](http://homepages.cs.ncl.ac.uk/feng.hao/files/OpenVote_IET.pdf)).

 Assumptions:
 - All communication is done over a public [[Terminology#Message board|message board (blockchain)]].